Scarlet70/intro-repo/README.md

 #Demos

-this is a random description for my intro clss to git and github
+this is a random description for my intro clss to git and github!!